Skip to main content

 Visit Raycast

 Raycast turns tiny repeated actions into commands.
-Launching apps, searching files, writing snippets, and running scripts all get faster.
+Launching apps, searching files, writing snippets, and running scripts all get faster once you invest a few evenings in setup.

 What the best productivity apps do better

-The best productivity apps remove decisions.
+The best productivity apps remove decisions instead of adding options.
 They do not ask you to build a system from scratch every Monday.
-They make capture easy, retrieval fast, and review obvious.
+Capture stays fast, retrieval stays obvious, and weekly review does not require fighting the UI.

-If you are starting fresh, keep the stack small.
-Use Todoist for personal task capture, Notion for projects and long-form thinking, and Raycast for shortcuts and automation.
-That covers most modern knowledge work without turning your system into a hobby.
+If you are starting fresh, keep the stack to three tools maximum.
+Todoist for personal task capture on phone and desktop.
+Notion for projects, long-form thinking, and any shared reference.
+Raycast for the Mac layer that makes everything else faster.
+That combination covers most desk knowledge work without becoming a second job.

-If your team needs shared workflows, move planning into Notion or a project tool later.
+If your team needs shared workflows and visibility, introduce Notion or a dedicated project tool later.
 Do not start there.
-Too many people buy the company-sized stack before they prove the personal habit.
+Too many teams adopt the company-sized stack before they have proven the personal habits that make any tool worth the cost.

 Who should skip all-in-one tools

 All-in-one tools look efficient on paper.
-In practice, they often bury the one action you need under pages, templates, and views.
-If you avoid opening your workspace because it feels heavy, you picked the wrong tool.
+In practice they often bury the single action you need under templates, views, and settings pages.
+If you find yourself avoiding the app because opening it feels like work, the tool is already wrong for you.

-That is why single-purpose apps still matter.
-The right focused tool keeps the daily motion clean.
-You can always connect tools later.
-It is harder to recover from a bloated system you already hate.
+That is why focused apps still matter.
+The right single-purpose tool keeps daily motion clean.
+You can always wire tools together later.
+Recovering from a bloated system you already resent is much harder.

 FAQ